ethanjli/pac-hand-hygiene-intervention/README.md

 sudo apt-get install vim byobu wicd-curses # optional, but makes your life easier
 ```

-You will need to use the `raspi-config` tool to change the password of the pi user,
-set the locale to `en_US UTF-8`, set the keyboard layout to `English (US)`,
-change the hostname of the Raspberry Pi, and set the Raspberry Pi to wait for an
-internet connection upon startup.

-You will need to edit the `/etc/wpa_supplicant/wpa_supplicant.conf` configuration
-file to connect to wi-fi if you are deploying the Raspberry Pi with a Wi-Fi connection.

 For security, you should change the username of the pi user to something else.
+If you didn't create any additional user accounts, you will need to temporarily enable
+the `root` account so that you can use `usermod`; otherwise, you can just use `usermod`
+from one of the other user accounts you made.
+For example, to change the `pi` account
-This will involve temporarily enabling the `root` account and using `usermod`.
-For example,
+to `pac` by temporarily enabling the `root` account:
-to change it to `pac`:
 ```
 # log in as pi, then:
 sudo passwd -l root # set a password for the root account to enable it!